dthakur/project-tango-coins/README.md

 #### Implementation

 The current Coins World app places coins on tap.
-When you come close to the coins, it disappears with a pleasing chime.
+When you come close to the coins, they disappear with a pleasing chime.

 #### Hackathon result